jwolfe972/MLB-Analytics-Environment/README.md

 ### Note: Sometimes the airflow-webserver.pid file can become stale and cause the airflow UI not to come up.
 To fix this just exec into the airflow-webserver container remove the .pid file and restart the container
+### Note: For baseball savant ETL for loading past seasons data just modify the START_DATE and END_DATE variables at the top of the file

 ## UI Demo
 # ![Streamlit Dashboard](/imgs/UI.png)